-Why Family Studies at ACU?
+Why Marriage and Family at ACU?

 In addition to a faculty to student ratio of 17:1 and a rigorous and biblically-integrated curriculum, ACU’s Family Studies program offers several unique advantages: